Improved-test-frameworks/improved-junit-5/README.md

 - The amount of test execution results to save must be able to be customized.
 - The tests to log must be able to be customized.

+### Easy tests

+- The framework must have easy tests where a tester can add new tests using one line of code.
+- The easy tests must work with multiple parameters.
+- The easy tests must work for classes, records and methods.

 ### Other

 - The framework must be able to be installed as a Maven dependency.